 Alternatives for Weaving: Placement

 In this photo, we see some other examples.
-The first two show that you can weave vertically up through one column then down through the next column, leaving either the center or end verticals empty to get the right number of up-down.
+The first two show that you can weave vertically up through one column then down through the next column, leaving either the center or end verticals empty to get the right number of up-down "stitches."

-The next two show what we did already in this DIY, except that one shows that you can choose to skip columns rather than weaving in every single column.
+The next two granny squares show what you already learned in this DIY tutorial, except that one shows that you can choose to skip columns rather than weaving in every single column.

 09 of 13